MatanCohenMC/Cloud-Restful-API-Docker-Project/README.md

 ## Testing
 The application is tested by building the Docker image, running the container, and issuing REST requests to check the correctness of the responses.

+## Contact
+If you have any questions or feedback, please reach out to me at [matan10cohen@gmail.com].